code-not-found/code-not-found.github.io/_posts/sping-ws/2017-07-20-spring-ws-tolerant-reader-example.md

 # Only Take the Elements You Need

-Now that we have created our XPath expressions we will use them in the client code.
+Now that we have created our XPath expressions we will use them in the client.
 First, we create the request message that contains the user ID for which the order history needs to be retrieved.
 Note that for the creation we can use the JAXB generated objects as the tolerant reader pattern only applies to messages that are read (received).

-As we want to apply the `XPathExpression`s we need to use the `sendSourceAndReceiveToResult()` method on the `WebServiceTemplate` which will provide us with a `Result`.
+As we want to apply the `XPathExpression`s we need to use the `sendSourceAndReceiveToResult()` method of the `WebServiceTemplate` which will provide us with a `Result`.
 We get the `Source` from our JAXB `GetOrderHistoryRequest` object by marshaling it using the `MarshallingUtils` provided by Spring-WS.

 Once we have received the request we only fetch the orders and ignore everything else.
 For each order, we use a `NodeMapper` to perform the actual work of mapping each node to a corresponding `Order` object.
 Again we only take the <var>'orderId'</var> element from each node and we ignore the rest.